 Contact the COMSEC team

-Established COMSEC accounts can direct any COMSEC related inquiries to the Client Portfolio Manager or may access the CUP.
+Established COMSEC accounts can direct any COMSEC related inquiries to the Client Portfolio Manager or access the COMSEC User Portal (CUP).

-If you have a requirement to establish a COMSEC account with CSE, checkout the How to access COMSEC services section and contact the Contact Centre by email at email@example.com for next steps.
+If you have a requirement to establish a COMSEC account with CSE and you meet the requirements noted in the How to access COMSEC services section, contact the Cyber Centre by email at firstname.lastname@example.org for next steps.

 Accessible only for COMSEC account holders.